Hecatron-Forks/amaranth/docs/content/Simulator/index.md

     }
 ```

-The {meth}`Simulator.reset` method reverts the simulation to its initial state.
+The [`Simulator.reset`][amaranth.sim.core.Simulator.reset] method reverts the simulation to its initial state.
 It can be used to speed up tests by capturing the waveforms only when the simulation is known to encounter an error:

 ```{eval-rst}
 .. testcode::